Animal Charity Evaluators: History

 Animal Charity Evaluators was formed in 2012 as Effective Animal Activism, a division of 80,000 Hours, by the Centre for Effective Altruism.
-It rebranded as Animal Charity Evaluators in 2013.
+It rebranded as Animal Charity Evaluators (ACE) in 2013.
 Australian philosopher Peter Singer sits on the organization's advisory board.

+From its inception, ACE annually published recommendations for charities to donate to based on their impact and effectiveness, under two categories: "top" and "standout".
+However, when it published its 2023 recommendations, it moved away from these categories, instead moving to only "recommended" charities.
+This was intended to more fairly represent the charities present and better support the animal advocacy movement.

 Recommendations

-ACE publishes its recommended charities once a year in November, ahead of Giving Tuesday.
-In 2022, ACE's "top charities" recommended for impact and effectiveness were The Humane League (for the eleventh consecutive year), Wild Animal Initiative (for the third year), and Faunalytics (for the second year).
+ACE publishes its recommended charities once a year in November, ahead of GivingTuesday.
+In 2025, they recommended ten charities: Animal Welfare Observatory, Aquatic Life Institute, Çiftlik Hayvanlarını Koruma Derneği, Dansk Vegetarisk Forening, Good Food Fund, Shrimp Welfare Project, Sinergia Animal, Sociedade Vegetariana Brasileira, The Humane League, and Wild Animal Initiative.

-They also re-listed the Good Food Institute (GFI) as a top charity, after a one-year hiatus due to reports of workplace toxicity.
-GFI employees had reported to ACE that they feared retaliation from openly disagreeing with GFI leaders.
-ACE stated that since the last review, leadership had ameliorated the situation by implementing various trainings, and that based on this information, ACE believed they were "working on addressing these situations."
-GFI had previously been recommended as a top charity for five years, which was every year since its foundation.

-In addition to the top charities, the Evaluators also recommend a longer list of "standout charities" each year.

 Reception

-Marc Gunther reviewed ACE in a 2015 article for Nonprofit Chronicles, stating: "[T]he work of Animal Charity Evaluators (ACE) is relevant to nonprofits of all kinds.
+Marc Gunther reviewed ACE in a 2015 article for Nonprofit Chronicles, stating:[T]he work of Animal Charity Evaluators (ACE) is relevant to nonprofits of all kinds.
 As its name suggests and, on a very modest budget, ACE evaluates animal charities.
-Its work could inspire those who want to evaluate charities in other sectors—education, the environment, that arts, whatever."
-He further noted: "The point is, Animal Charity Evaluators is asking the right questions–the kind all nonprofits should be asking themselves."

-Peter Singer mentions ACE's work in his 2015 book The Most Good You Can Do and in an online article for Salon.
+Its work could inspire those who want to evaluate charities in other sectors—education, the environment, that arts, whatever … The point is, Animal Charity Evaluators is asking the right questions–the kind all nonprofits should be asking themselves.Peter Singer mentions ACE's work in his 2015 book The Most Good You Can Do and in an online article for Salon.
 He describes their recommendations as a form of "altruistic arbitrage", picking the low-hanging fruits of animal activism, which he describes as worth supporting.

 In 2017, Harrison Nathan and the animal rights group SHARK criticised ACE, suggesting they were biased in favour of charities associated with one charity founder, Nick Cooney.
 Nathan and ACE engaged in an exchange of open letters and responses.

+ACE's evaluations have been used as the basis for FarmKind's charity recommendations.